sebkur/lanchat/README.md

 ![](screenshot.png)

-It's possible to build packages for Windows and Ubuntu Focal (and compatible):
+It's possible to build packages for Windows, Ubuntu Focal (and compatible) and macOS:

 Build an MSI file: